 For the quarter ended Dec.
-31 (Q4), BCE met expectations on revenues and missed expectations on earnings per share.
+31 (Q4), BCE met expectations on revenues and missed estimates on earnings per share.

-Compared to the prior-year quarter, revenue improved and GAAP earnings per share increased.
+Compared to the prior-year quarter, revenue grew slightly and GAAP earnings per share grew significantly.

-Gross margins shrank, operating margins expanded, net margins dropped.
+Gross margins expanded, operating margins were steady, net margins increased.

-BCE chalked up revenue of $5.08 billion.
-The 12 analysts polled by S&P Capital IQ expected a top line of $5.13 billion.
-GAAP sales were 7.9% higher than the prior-year quarter's $4.71 billion.
+BCE booked revenue of $5.18 billion.
+The 12 analysts polled by S&P Capital IQ expected to see sales of $5.19 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.